Military stages coup in Myanmar, detains Aung San Suu Kyi

 The office of the U.N. secretary-general called the developments as a “serious blow to democratic reforms.”

-A list of people believed to have been detained, compiled by political activists, included several people who were not politicians, including activists as well as Suu Kyi's lawyer.
+A list of people believed to have been detained, compiled by political activists, included several people who were not politicians, including activists as well as a filmmaker and a writer.
 Those detentions could not be confirmed.

-The military TV report said Commander-in-Chief Senior Gen. Min Aung Hlaing would be in charge of the country, while Vice President Myint Swe would be elevated to acting president.
+In addition to announcing that the commander in chief would be charge, the military TV report said Vice President Myint Swe would be elevated to acting president.
 Myint Swe is a former general best known for leading a brutal crackdown on Buddhist monks in 2007.
 He is a close ally of Than Shwe, the junta leader who ruled Myanmar for nearly two decades.

 The military justified its move by citing a clause in the 2008 constitution, implemented during military rule, that says in cases of national emergency, the government’s executive, legislative and judicial powers can be handed to the military commander-in-chief.